Snowbreak: Containment Zone Tier List

 Smokescreen is a simple get-out-of-jail-free card, but its passive skill component is your primary DPS boost.
 Scope in, hit harder; it’s as simple as that.
 The clone left behind by the active component can also be used as a follow-up shot when her ultimate ability is activated once the corresponding neuronic is unlocked.

 Her support and ultimate abilities are both quite similar, as single-target nukes.
-Her ultimate in particular is excellent for mini-bossing due to its low cooldown and energy cost, allowing you to use it on tougher enemies for quick takedowns while also not feeling pressured to save it for an eventual boss fight like you might with Winter Solstice.
+Her ultimate in particular is excellent for mini-bossing due to its low cooldown and energy cost, allowing you to use it on tougher enemies for quick takedowns while also not feeling pressured to save it for an eventual boss fight like you might with other operatives.
+Her support skill has also seen new uses as a resist shredder for other top DPS picks.

 Useful even without manifests.
 Not reliant on a specific weapon, but prefers Mark of Mesmer to further enhance her ADS playstyle.

 Prioritise her ult neuronics.
-After this, the other four are of lesser importance, though upgrading her Smokescreen neuronics will increase the passive bonus from ADSing that's attached to it.
+After this, upgrading her Smokescreen neuronics will increase the passive bonus from ADSing that's attached to it.

 MobbingB-